 Best known for his artful ballet scenes and pastels, he likewise did landscapes, portraits and genre works.
 The greater part of his compositions is in private collections.
 The artist Louis-Robert Carrier-Belleuse was his sibling.

-A large portion of Pierre Carrier-Belleuse works throughout the years are a reverence for female beauty, a classification that, in varying pretenses, grew in popularity in the latter nineteenth century.
-This praise to beauty often showed up as dancers at work or at rest, consequently providing art for a new breed of art collectors in Paris, those familiar with the dance halls and Follies.
+A large portion of Pierre Carrier-Belleuse's works throughout the years are reverence for female beauty, a classification that, in varying pretenses, grew in popularity in the later nineteenth century.
+This praise for beauty often showed up as dancers at work or rest, consequently providing art for a new breed of art collectors in Paris, those familiar with the dance halls and Follies.

 Art Movement History: Realism.

 Artists Influencing Pierre Carrier-Belleuse: Albert-Ernest Carrier-Belleuse, Alexandre Cabanel, Pierre Victor Galland.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.

 Pierre Carrier Belleuse Hand-Painted Oil Painting Reproductions.

 Pierre Carrier Belleuse Museum Art Replicas on Canvas.

 The World's Artists Most Popular Products and ServicesYou can do a deep search for an oil painting by specific artists, colors, or subject matter .
 You can also check the art movements page to find the painter linked to a particular art movement.
 If you do not see your favorite artist or an oil painting, request it in our made-to-order, custom-made oil painting section or contact us .
 You can choose an oil painting reproduction to see it in your home or office surroundings and find out how to do it in our wall art mock-up photo .
 We also provide additional resources about art canvas sizes and oil painting care .